 Access BJH system and various web sites for insurance/eligibility information.

-Identify registration issues related to visits and invoices.
+Identify and report registration issues related to visits and invoices.

 Supports clinical areas for questions regarding registration and plan selection.